Lexi-Nguyen/Tableau-Sample-Work/README.md

 ___

-## Project 2: Unicorn Companies Global Overview Dashboard
+## Project 2: Wildlife Insights Dashboard

 This Tableau dashboard presents an interactive **analysis of global wildlife** data, focusing on animal lifespan, speed, threat levels, habitats, and geographical distribution.
 It provides high-level metrics such as average lifespan, average and maximum speed, total animals, and threat level counts.